 The Local Foreigners and ‘Foreign’ Locals

-Although criticising Malta is generally perceived to be a habit of foreigners, the locals frequently engage in it.
+Although criticising Malta is generally perceived to be a habit of foreigners, locals frequently engage in it.
 The very same criticism of Malta meets different responses, depending on whom it comes from—a local or a foreigner.

 Whenever a non-Maltese makes a gross generalisation about Malta, more often than not, he is advised to ‘go back to his country’.
 However, when a Maltese—unseemly indeed—labels his country ‘backwards’ or even makes a racist statement by calling it ‘Maltastan’, nobody advises him to return to ‘his country’ … because he is already there.
-If a fervent criticism of many things Maltese indicates foreignness, then, by this definition, many Maltese are foreigners in their country.
+If fervent criticism of many things Maltese indicates foreignness, then, by this definition, many Maltese are foreigners in their country.

-Thus, he major difference between living in Malta as a local from doing so as a foreigner is the privilege of the former to share opinions about the country’s rapid transformation without any remorse or fear of backlash.
+Thus, the major difference between living in Malta as a local from doing so as a foreigner is the privilege of the former to share opinions about the country’s rapid transformation without any remorse or fear of backlash.

 It is necessary to distinguish between different kinds of criticism.
 Whereas labeling Malta as ‘backwards’ and ‘mediocre’ is certainly intended to disparage the country, disapproval of the rampant development, for instance, shows a genuine concern for Malta and its residents.
 Undeniably, nothing signifies being part of a society more than a deliberate concern for its future.